pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.4 =
+* ENHANCED: Plugin assets are now managed using Bower and compiled using gulp.
+Your Pressbooks dashboard will now load more efficiently.

 = 3.3.2 =
 * FIXED: Themes were not appearing to be network enabled due to changes introduced in https://core.trac.wordpress.org/ticket/28436.